Concepts

 IpsetCheck -->|"no"| NoMatch

-IpsetCheck -->|"yes (list: my-domains)"| Fwmark
+IpsetCheck -->|"yes (list: my_domains)"| Fwmark

 Fwmark --> IpRule